YeZhuang-Joe/BiReG/README.md

 - Semantics preserved

 ## 📄 Paper & Citation

 This manuscript has been submitted to *The Visual Computer* for review.
 If you find this code useful for your research, please consider citing the corresponding paper once it becomes publicly available.
-A BibTeX entry will be provided after publication or preprint release.

 ---